top of page

 In April 2018 Luisa was a guest speaker at PEN World Voices: International Play Festival at CUNY to talk about Elfriede Jelinek's work.

-With the encouragement of John Zorn and the support of Executive Dean of The New School of Performing Arts, Richard Kessler, Luisa started curating her own series Women Between Arts at The New School, Glass Box Theatre in NYC in October 2017, to feature interdisciplinary womxn and non-binary artists and create a platform for further dialogue between different art disciplines.
-It has since been New York's leading interdisciplinary womxn and non-binary artists series.
-The series is currently on hold and its future will soon be determined.
+With the encouragement of John Zorn and the support of Executive Dean of The New School of Performing Arts, Richard Kessler, Luisa started curating her own series Women Between Arts at The New School, Glass Box Theatre in NYC in October 2017, to feature interdisciplinary women and non-binary artists and create a platform for further dialogue between different art disciplines.
+It has since been New York's leading interdisciplinary women and non-binary artists series.
+The series has been discontinued since the beginning of the pandemic but might have a comeback one day...

 DIRECTING, TEACHING & HEALING